Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

 -  **Project Template**

-   You already registered a |SYSPRODUCTNAME| project and would now like to reuse the same configuration (services, trackers, documents, references, ...) ?
+   You already registered a Tuleap project and would now like to reuse the same configuration (services, trackers, documents, references, ...) ?
 Make your old project a template project (see :ref:`project-type`) and you will find it here in the list of available project templates.
    Check your old project as template and your new registered project will be staffed as you are used to.
-If you don't want to reuse a specific template just keep the Default |SYSPRODUCTNAME| Template checked and go on.
+If you don't want to reuse a specific template just keep the Default Tuleap Template checked and go on.

 -  **Project Description**